-For high-precision applications, the exact chromaticity of the RGB data in a PNG image can be specified via the CHRM chunk, allowing more accurate color matching than gamma correction alone will provide.
+For high-precision applications, the exact chromaticity of the RGB data in a PNG image can be specified via the cHRM chunk, allowing more accurate color matching than gamma correction alone will provide.
+If the RGB data conforms to the sRGB specification [sRGB], this can be indicated with the sRGB chunk, enabling even more accurate reproduction.
+Alternatively, the iCCP chunk can be used to embed an ICC profile [ICC] containing detailed color space information.
 See Color Tutorial (Chapter 14) if you aren't already familiar with color representation issues.